-In this blog, we break down microservices authentication and how to ensure secure authentication between microservices.
+In this blog, we break down microservices authentication and discuss a proven pattern for secure authentication between microservices.

 Recently, I was working with a customer on an issue involving a Wildfly 16 microservices mesh.
 The customer had multiple Wildfly containers running disparate workloads in standalone mode.
 If you’re a Java EE developer who’s familiar with some of these technologies, you can think of this as a heavy, EE-based way of doing a Spring Boot microservices mesh, complete with access to EJB, MDB, transactions, caching, JSF, WebSockets, management features, and other patterns — all out of the box.